Hoàng Văn Thái: The First Indochina War

 On 22 May 1946, the National Guard was renamed as Vietnamese National Army, officially becoming a regular army placed under the control of the General Staff.
 In the meantime, although Ho–Sainteny agreement and Provisional 14 September agreement were signed and being active, but the French put pressure by force on the newly government to reattain French Indochina.
 As the Chief of General Staff of the Vietnamese National Army, Thai organised the army personnel and established armed forces as well as paramilitaries in countrysides and defence forces in cities.
 By the end of 1946, approximately 1 million militias were organised and trained in preparation for war while every diplomatic means failed.

 When French troops provoked in Hai Phong, Thai directly commanded the front in Hai Phong from the 20th to 27th in November 1947.
-Vietnamese Nationwide Resistance broke out in Hanoi, Thai and Võ Nguyên Giáp were the ones that approved operational plans of the Hanoi front leader Vuong Thua Vu.
+Vietnamese Nationwide Resistance broke out in Hanoi, Thai and Võ Nguyên Giáp were the ones that approved operational plans of the Hanoi front leader Vương Thừa Vũ.
 The plans proposed a firm deployment restraining the French from moving forward as well as decreasing the number of French troops in the city within 2 months.

 After baffling the French attempt, on 26 August 1947, a major Division regarded as Independence Division was created.
 Chief of General Staff Hoang Van Thai was assigned as a commander.
 However, on 7 October, the French launched the Operation Léa attacking Việt Bắc base.
 Units that had been organised to form Division previously had to disperse into small fronts.
 Thai was assigned to play a role as the commander of the Route Coloniale 3 front.
 Eventually, Operation Léa resulted in French limited success and Vietnamese strategic victory.

-In January 1948, he was promoted as one of the first Generals of Vietnam, along with: General Võ Nguyên Giáp, Lieutenant General Nguyễn Bình, and Major Generals: Nguyễn Sơn, Chu Văn Tấn, Hoang Sam, Trần Đại Nghĩa, Le Hien Mai, Văn Tiến Dũng, Trần Tử Bình, Le Thiet Hung, Duong Van Duong (died in 1946).
+In January 1948, he was promoted as one of the first Generals of Vietnam, along with: General Võ Nguyên Giáp, Lieutenant General Nguyễn Bình, and Major Generals: Nguyễn Sơn, Chu Văn Tấn, Hoàng Sâm, Trần Đại Nghĩa, Lê Hiến Mai, Văn Tiến Dũng, Trần Tử Bình, Lê Thiết Hùng, Dương Văn Dương (died in 1946).

 In 1950, he was Chief of Staff of Borders campaign and the Commanding Officer in the Battle of Đông Khê, which opened the campaign.